williamnamamnath/angular-tutorial/README.md

 # 👨‍💻 Learning Angular

-This repository will track my learning progress using Angular.
+This repository tracks my learning progress using Angular.

 -----